Identity - equals/hashCode

 Prefer List over Set

 For @OneToMany and @ManyToMany collections prefer the use of List over Set.
-The use of Set will implicitly calls equals() and hashCode() and generally it's preferable to not call those methods until entity beans have Id values.
+The use of Set will implicitly calls equals() and hashCode() and it's preferable to not call those methods until entity beans have Id values.

 @JoinColumn